Iván Espinosa de los Monteros: Political career

 A noted orator, Espinosa has represented his party in various political gatherings on television.
 Likewise, he has manifested himself in favor of the unity of Spain and the monarchy and has stated that he has been a voter of the People's Party, a formation to which he is currently critical.
 Espinosa has criticized the 2004 Gender Violence Act on several occasions and he has also manifested himself in favor of the criminalisation of parties not believing in the "unity of Spain" and of those that "do not renege on Marxism."

 For the 2019 general election, Espinosa was chosen to occupy the third place in the electoral list of Vox to the Congress of Deputies.
 On 28 April, he was elected MP for Madrid.
 On 21 May he was appointed Spokesperson of the Vox Parliamentary Group in the Congress.

+He left the party in August 2023, shortly after 2023 Spanish general election.